 Forms & Certificates

 PLEASE NOTE When you turn in an Enrollment Form, you must turn in a Liability Form as well, both youth & adults.
 Both forms need to be filled out & returned to the Extension Office each year.
 We are required to have new filled out forms for everyone each year.
 Thank you!

 Colfax County 4-H Record Book Forms

-The Colfax County Cooperative Extension Service conducts several public school based expanded 4-H programs in the county.
+The Colfax County Cooperative Extension Service conducts several public school based enrichment programs in the county.
 These programs provide assistance to teachers and help to reinforce educational materials being presented in their classrooms.
 Titles of programs presented last year are listed below:

 "Egg to Chick" - A program that involves hatching chicken eggs.
 It is conducted in 5th grade classrooms in the Springer, Raton, and Maxwell School Systems.
 Students learn about embryonic development, nutrition, animal care, and many other life skills.